arivictor/intentional-architecture-in-python/book/7-adapters.md

 Dependencies point inward.
 High-level policy doesn't depend on low-level details.
 Both depend on abstractions.

-You can swap PostgreSQL for MongoDB without touching use cases.
-You can swap SMTP for SendGrid without changing application logic.
-You can test with in-memory fakes without needing infrastructure.
+You can swap in-memory for SQLite without touching use cases.
+You can swap SQLite for PostgreSQL without changing application logic.
+You can test with in-memory repositories without needing infrastructure.

 This is hexagonal architecture fully realised.
 This is ports and adapters in practice.
 This is clean architecture applied.